jonasjaeger-sci/mod905/docs/examples/index.rst

 Examples
 ########

-We have prepared several examples to show the use of pyretis.
-All examples are included in the pyretis/examples folder.
+We have prepared several examples to show the use of pytismol.
+All examples are included in the pytismol/examples folder.
 Some example simualtions include:

 -  :ref:`Umbrella sampling <examples-mc-umbrella-sampling>` in a one dimensional potential